WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/DecentralizedAutonomicData.md

 ### Key Reproduction

 Key reproduction is all about managing the creation of new or derived keys.
 Each new DID requires a new public/private key pair.
 The private keys must be kept in a secured location.
-Minimizing the number of private keys that must be kept track off for a given number of public keys simplifies management and reduces expense and risk.
-This becomes an issue when unique keys are created for each interation between parties as a means for maintaining privacy through pseudonymity.
-In this context a pseudonynm is a made up alias e.g. identifier that is under the control of its creator and is used to identify a given interaction but is not linkable to other interactions by its owner.
+One reason to create unique public private key pairs for each pair-wise relationship is to minimize the risk of exposure to exploit from the repeated use of a given key-pair.
+Another reason to create unique public/private keys for each interaction between parties is as a means for maintaining privacy through *pseudonymity*.
+This is discusses in more detail below.
+Minimizing the number of private keys that must be securely preserved for a given number of public keys simplifies management and reduces both expense and risk of exposure.
+To reiterate, there are two key storage issues, one is storing public keys and the other is securing storing private keys.
+An exploit that captures a store of public keys may mean a loss of privacy because the expoiter can now correlate activity associated with those public keys.
+An exploit that captures a store of private keys means that the exploiter can sign attestations with those private keys and may take control of any associated resources.
+Consequently, one wants to avoid storing privates as much as possible.

 #### Privacy and Confidentiality

 One desirable feature of a DAD is that it be privacy preserving.
 A simplified definition of privacy is that if two parties are participating in an exchange of data in a given context that the parties are not linked to other interactions with other parties in other contexts.
 A simplified definition of confidentiality is that the content of the data exchanged is not disclosed to a third party.
 Confidentiality is usually obtained by encrypting the data.
+This paper does not specifically cover encryption but in general the mechanisms for managing signing keys and encryption keys are highly similar.

 An exchange can be private but not confidential, confidential but not private, both, or neither.
-A minimally sufficent approach to privacy is to use a DID as a pseudonomous identifier of each party to the exchange.
-As long as that DID is not used in any other context then this minimizes the ability of a third party to correlate the parties with other contexts.
-Although, there are more sophisticated methods to preserve privacy such as zero knowledged proofs, the goal here is to use methods that are compatible with the performance demands of streaming data.
-The problem with using unique pseudonyms/cryptonyms for each exchange or each stream is that a large number of such identifiers must be created and maintained.
+A minimally sufficent means to preserving privacy is to use a DID as a pseudonomous identifier of each party to the exchange.
+A *pseudonynm* is a made up alias e.g. identifier that is under the control of its creator and is used to identify a given interaction but is not linkable to other interactions by its owner.
+The ability of a third party to correlate and entity's behavior across contexts is reduced when the entity uses a unique DID for each context.
+Although, there are more sophisticated methods for preserving privacy such as zero knowledge proofs, the goal here is to use methods that are compatible with the performance demands of streaming data.

+As mentioned above, the problem with using unique pseudonyms/cryptonyms for each exchange is that a large number of such identifiers may need to be maintained.
 Fortunately hierachically derived keychains provide a way to manage these cryptonyms with minimal effort.

 #### Hierachical Deterministic Key Generation

 As previously mentioned, reproduction has to do with the generation of new keys.
 One way to accomplish this is with a deterministic proceedure for generating new public/private keys pairs where the private keys may be reproduced securely without having to be stored.
 A hierarchically deterministic key generation algorithm does this by using a master or root private key and then generating new key pairs using a deterministic key derivation algorithm.
-A specific key that can be expressed as a path of parent and child key/pairs.
-Thus a tree of key pairs can be created.
+A derived key is expressed as a branch in a tree of parent/child keys.
 Each public key includes the path to its location in the tree.
 The private key for a given public key in the tree can be securely regenerated using the root private key and the key path.
 Only one private key, (the root) needs to be stored.

 The [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) specification, for example, uses an indexed path representation for its HD *chain* code, such as, "0/1/2/0".
 The BIP-32 algorithm needs a master or root key pair and a chain code for each derived key.
 Then only the master key pair needs to be saved and only the master private key needs to be kept securely secret.
 The other private keys can be reproduced on the fly given the key generation algorithm and the chain code.
 An extended public key would include the chain code in its representation so that the associated private key can be derived by the holder of the master private key anytime the extended public key is presented.